Pilates vs yoga: what’s the real difference?

 Tip: Try both.
 Seriously.
 You’ll know what clicks.

-Pilates vs Yoga for Flexibility
+Pilates vs Yoga for flexibility

 Both improve flexibility-but Yoga goes deeper in that department.
 You’re holding poses for longer, stretching major muscle groups, and working breath into deep fascia.
 Pilates focuses more on functional range of motion, especially in the spine, hips, and shoulders.